 - i.
-Specific requirements for front yard landscape create a consistent flow and streetscape, as shown on Exhibit 3.7.8.6: Up to 50' Wide Detached Lot Front Yard Landscape, Exhibit 3.7.8.6: 51'-75' Wide Detached Lot Front Yard Landscape, Exhibit 3.7.8.6: 76' Larger Detached Lot Front Yard Landscape.
-The minimum requirements for the single-family detached and single-family attached front yards are as follows: - ii.
-Shrubs shall have a minimum size of five (5) gallon. - iii.
-Accent plants shall have a minimum size of one (1) gallon. - iv.
-Groundcovers shall have a minimum size of one (1) gallon. - The use of turf as a groundcover vegetation is discouraged but permitted within residential front yards.
-Synthetic grass areas are permitted in front yards.
+Specific requirements for front yard landscape create a consistent flow and streetscape, as shown on Exhibit 3.7.8.6.1: Up to 50' Wide Detached Lot Front Yard Landscape, Exhibit 3.7.8.6.2: 51'-75' Wide Detached Lot Front Yard Landscape, Exhibit 3.7.8.6.3: 76' Larger Detached Lot Front Yard Landscape.
+The minimum requirements for the single-family detached and single-family attached front yards are as follows: - 1.
+Shrubs shall have a minimum size of five (5) gallon. - 2.
+Accent plants shall have a minimum size of one (1) gallon. - 3.
+Groundcovers shall have a minimum size of one (1) gallon. - 4.
+The use of turf as a groundcover vegetation is prohibited within residential front yards.
+The use of artificial turf shall be permitted within residential front yards.